-- Non-standardized instruments: include, but not limited to, curriculum-referenced assessment, stimulus preference- assessment procedures, and other procedures for assessing behaviors and associated environmental events that are specific to the individual patient and behaviors.
-(AMA CPT, 2019) - Standardized Assessments: include, but not limited to, behavior checklists, rating scales, and adaptive skill assessment instruments that comprise a fixed set of items and are administered and scored in a uniform way with all patients.
-(AMA CPT, 2019) The listed assessments are not meant to be exhaustive, but serve as a general guideline to quantify baseline intelligence and adaptive behaviors and when repeated, measure treatment outcomes.
-The autism specific assessments assist not only in the confirmation of diagnosis but more importantly, in the severity and intensity of the baseline core ASD behaviors. - Caregiver Training: Caregiver participation is a crucial part of ABA treatment and should begin at the onset of services.
+- Behavior Intervention Plan: A written document that describes a pattern of aberrant behavior, the environmental conditions that contribute to that pattern of behavior, the supports and interventions that will reduce the behavior and the skills that will be taught as an alternative to the behavior. - Caregiver Training: Caregiver participation is a crucial part of ABA treatment and should begin at the onset of services.
 Provider's clinical recommendations for amount and type of caregiver training sessions should be mutually agreed upon by caregivers and provider.

-Caregiver participation is expected for at least 80% of agreed upon caregiver training sessions scheduled between provider and caregiver. - a.
-Caregiver training is defined as the education and development of caregivermediated ABA strategies, protocols, or techniques directed at facilitating, improving, or generalizing social interaction, skill acquisition and behavior management, to include observational measures for assurance of treatment integrity.
+- a.
+Caregiver training is defined as the education and development of caregiver-mediated ABA strategies, protocols, or techniques directed at facilitating, improving, or generalizing social interaction, activities of daily living, skill acquisition and behavior management, to include observational measures for assurance of treatment integrity.
 Caregiver training is necessary to address member's appropriate generalization of skills, including activities of daily living, and to potentially decrease familial stressors by increasing member's independence. - b.
-Caregiver training goals submitted for each authorization period must be specific to the member's identified needs and should include goal mastery criteria, data collection and behavior management procedures if applicable, and procedures to address ABA principles such as reinforcement, prompting, fading, and shaping.
-Each caregiver goal should include date of introduction, current performance level, and a specific plan for generalization.
+Caregiver training goals submitted for each authorization period must be specific to the member's identified needs and should include goal mastery criteria, data collection and behavior management procedures if applicable, and procedures to address ABA principles such as reinforcement, prompting, fading and shaping.
+Each caregiver goal should include date of introduction, current performance level and a specific plan for generalization.
 Goals should include measurable criteria for the acquisition of specific caregiving skills. - c.
 It is recommended that one hour of caregiver training occurs for the first 10 hours of direct line therapy, with an additional 0.5 hours for every additional 10 hours of scheduled direct line therapy unless contraindicated or caregiver declines.
 Caregiver training hours should increase to a higher ratio of total direct line therapy hours if member goals address activities of daily living, as provider plans for transition to lower level of care within the next 6 months or, as member comes within one year of termination of benefits based on benefit coverage. - d.
-If parents decline or are unable to participate in caregiver training, a generalization plan should be created to address member's skill generalization across environments and people.
-Should 80% not be attainable over the course of an authorization period, a plan to increase parent participation should also be included in the request for ongoing care.
+If parents decline or are unable to participate in caregiver training, a generalization plan should be created to address member's skill generalization across environments and people. - e.

-- e.
 Caregiver training does not include training of teachers, other school staff, other health professionals or other counselors or trainers in ABA techniques.
-However, caregiver training can include teaching caregivers how to train other professionals or people involved in the member's life. - Long-Term Objective: An objective and measurable goal that details the overall terminal mastery criteria of a skill being taught.
-Specifically, this terminal mastery criteria will indicate that a member can demonstrate the desired skill across people, places, and time, which suggests the skill no longer requires further teaching. - Short-Term Objective: An intermediate, objective and measurable goal that details the incremental increases a member must demonstrate in moving toward the identified Long-Term Objective.
+However, caregiver training can include teaching caregivers how to train other professionals or people involved in the member's life. - Clinically Significant: Clinical significance is the measurement of practical importance of the treatment effect - whether it creates a meaningful difference and has an impact that is noticeable in daily functioning - Core Deficits of Autism: persistent deficits in social communication and social interaction across multiple contexts AND, restricted, repetitive patterns of behavior, interests and activities - Functional Behavior Assessment: comprises descriptive assessment procedures designed to identify environmental events that occur just before and just after occurrences of potential target behaviors and that may influence those behaviors.
+That information may be gathered by interviewing the member's caregivers; having caregivers complete checklists, rating scales, or questionnaires; and/ or observing and recording occurrences of target behaviors and environmental events in everyday situations.
+(AMA CPT, 2021) - Generalization: skills acquired in one setting are applied to many contexts, stimuli, materials, people and/or settings to be practical, useful and functional for the individual.
+Generalized behavior change involves systematic planning and needs to be a central part of every intervention and every caregiver training strategy.
+When the member accomplishes generalization, this increases the likelihood of completing tasks independently.